iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 So MUNIT decomposes the example-specific information, e.g., whether something is an apple or a house cat, from the meta-information, i.e., nuisance transformations applied to the entire dataset.
 When we add more classes, it has more data and can better learn the transformation distribution $T(\cdot &#124;x)$.
 Does solving a meta-learning problem make MUNIT a meta-learner?
 Let's look at the relationship MUNIT has with contemporary meta-learners

-## How much meta-learning is in MUNIT ?
+## How much meta-learning is in MUNIT?
 To see how well MUNIT fits the definition of meta-learning, let's see what the same survey papers we consulted earlier consider the structure of a meta-learning algorithm.

 ### Part 1: The task-centered view